Order of Friars Minor Conventual: Current status

 OFM Conv. includes 30 provinces, 18 custodies, 460 friaries and 4048 friars worldwide as of August 2018.
 There are four provinces in the United States.
 Friars serve in parishes, schools, and as chaplains for the military and for other religious orders; they serve in various types of homes and shelters, and with Catholic Relief Services.
 Particular characteristics of the Conventuals' tradition are community life and the urban apostolate.

-The Conventuals enjoy the privilege of caring for the tomb of St. Francis at Assisi and that of St. Anthony at the Basilica in Padua, and they furnish the penitentiaries to the Basilica of St. Peter in Rome.
+The Conventuals enjoy the privilege of caring for the tomb of St. Francis at Assisi and the Basilica of St. Anthony in Padua, and they furnish the confessors to the Basilica of St. Peter in Rome.

 Habit

 The OFM Conv. habit consists of a tunic fastened around the waist with a thin white cord, along with a large cape which is round in front and pointed behind with a small hood attached.
 The color may be either black, which was adopted during the French Revolution, dark grey, or light grey which is worn by friars in East Africa.